Information for Applicants

 You should include a CV/resumé, setting out your personal details (name, address and contact details), education, previous positions and experience, and two/three referees (names, addresses and contact details).

-Acknowledgement of Applications: The Tenants’ Union does not acknowledge receipt of applications unless requested to do so.
+Acknowledgement of Applications: The Tenants’ Union does not acknowledge receipt of applications or notify an applicant if they have not been shortlisted, unless requested to do so.

 Copies of degrees, diplomas etc: It is not necessary to include these with your application.

 Selection Committee: The Management Committee of the Tenants’ Union appoints a selection committee as required.
 Usually the selection committee consists of 3 members including a Committee representative, a staff representative and an external representative (usually from a similar organisation or a person with particular expertise in the relevant field.)
 The selection committee shortlists applications, conducts interviews, checks references and makes a decision and reports that decision to the Committee.

 Short Listing: The Selection Committee will make arrangements to interview short listed applicants.